Bet On Hockey

 2021-05-24

-Going into Monday’s potential Eastern NFL Odds Finals clincher, the Philadelphia Flyers already know a couple of different things.
+Going into Monday’s potential Eastern Finals clincher, the Philadelphia Flyers already know a couple of different things.
 The first is with a win, they will be playing for the Stanley Cup championship and second, who their opponent will be, the Chicago Blackhawks.
 However, before thinking too far ahead, Philadelphia has to take down the peskiest team in the tournament, Montreal.
 The Flyers are -180 home favorites to do so according to .

 “With each series, it obviously gets harder and harder, but I don’t think you can look past that next game and that next win,” Philadelphia defenseman Chris Pronger said.
 “You’ve got to focus on closing out a team and being closers.
 We’ve got a team now down 3-1.
 We’ve got to get that fourth win.